3dcitydb/3dcitydb/README.md

 5) Whether the Oracle DBMS runs with Locator or Spatial license option.

 Afterwards, the script will start the setup procedure and invoke additional SQL scripts in the background.
-Please refer to the PDF documentation of the 3D City Database for a comprehensive step-by-step guide.
+Please refer to the [user manual](https://3dcitydb-docs.readthedocs.io/en/release-v4.3.0/) of the 3D City Database for a comprehensive step-by-step guide.

 Database deletion
 -----------------